mbwong/mbwong.github.com/_posts/2011-12-31-how-to-ask-the-right-questions.md

 ---
 tags: life career
-title: How to ask the right questions
+title: Asking the right questions
 layout: post
 ---
 # How to ask the right questions